-Pledge to stretch more in January with the best yoga poses for runners
+Pledge to stretch more with the best yoga poses for runners

 Yoga is one of those things we know we should do… but never get around to.
 The truth is, you don’t need to sign up to a swanky studio or take out a yoga membership to reap the rewards of regular yoga.
 There are plenty of basic, simple yoga poses you can do at home (with zero equipment).
 These moves will stretch, strengthen, and support your running muscles so you can run with less stiffness and less risk of injury.
 Plus, yoga feels really good once you get into it!
 Give these 7 yoga moves a try and see how it helps your running training.

 This is a fundamental yoga pose which you’d find in any yoga flow-style class.
 It stretches the hamstrings, calves, and ankles, loosens up the spine, and strengthens the shoulders and upper body (something lots of runners neglect).

 Here’s how: start on your hands and knees with your wrists under your shoulders, fingers spread wide (middle finger pointing forward).
 Tuck your toes under, press into your palms, and lift your knees off the floor.
 Send your tailbone high and think about pressing your chest towards your shins.
 You will be in an inverted V shape with your hips high.
 Allow your heels to sink towards the floor and your head to hang loose.

 A yoga lunge is held for some time (unlike gym-style lunges which are more dynamic).
 This will strengthen your quadriceps and hamstrings and stretch your hip flexors and your glutes.